JoeMoon1506

 This is The Munster Rebels Project: a Football Manager 26 save focused on restoring Cork City FC while building a bold new identity for the club.

+This Football Manager 26 save is focused on restoring Cork City FC while building a bold new identity for the club.
 The rebuild will be overseen by Billy King, an ambitious young Irish manager tasked with bringing stability, purpose and pride back to Turner’s Cross.
-In recent seasons, Cork have become something of a yo-yo club, bouncing between divisions and struggling to find the consistency their size, history and support demands.
-The immediate goal is clear: win promotion from the First Division, a league Cork City simply do not belong in.
+The immediate objective is clear: win promotion from the First Division, a league Cork City simply do not belong in - but this save is about more than getting back up.

 The Manager: Billy King

 At the centre of the rebuild is Billy King, a lifelong Cork supporter with a grassroots coaching background and a deep belief in local football.
 King is not arriving as a glamorous name or a high-profile appointment.
-He represents something more grounded: a manager shaped by the community around the club.
+In fact, his only real coaching experience has come within the Cork City pathway, working with the club’s Under-16s and youth teams.
+That lack of senior experience has inevitably raised eyebrows.

 The Backroom Team